 Even if robots don’t completely replace humans, The Wall Street Journal indicated most professions will be forced to change.
 For example, self-driving autos may call for fewer vehicle operators but more inventory distribution managers that can coordinate automated deliveries and learn from data.
 In the future, jobs may call for more creativity and insight, skills specific to human beings.

 InformationWeek said companies that implement automated data collection and robot solutions often discover where human beings fit in after observing results.
 It’s often smarter, to explore the limitations before changing daily procedures, but capturing real-time data from innovative equipment helps companies recognize the value of purchases and where new solutions need help.

 If a manufacturer starts working with robots that can move around a shop floor, it needs a way to make the equipment’s performance visible in a central ERP software solution.
 This may call for mobile data collection devices so workers can log information they observe after implementing the machines or connected robots updating managers themselves.

 The Advantages of Automation

 Automated performance saves time and resources.
 While some may fear this means fewer available work hours, it could free employees to perform more challenging and engaging activities.
-The InformationWeek article shared the example of nurses able to spend more time with patients after automated data collections eliminated back office routines from their daily schedules.
+The InformationWeek article shared the example of nurses being able to spend more time with patients after automated data collections eliminated back-office routines from their daily schedules.